asyncapi/website/pages/blog/miniseries-part_1.md

 I will not get into the specifics of the stack for this system yet since it does not affect the writing of the API documents for the two applications.

-# Designing the API's with AsyncAPI
+# Designing the APIs with AsyncAPI
 I always use the [design first principle](https://apisyouwonthate.com/blog/api-design-first-vs-code-first), even when we are talking about internal systems, which means describing the two applications, **game server** and **processor** using the AsyncAPI specification before starting with the implementation.

 Using AsyncAPI to define an internal system is not entirely apparent how to do, since AsyncAPI is build to define behavior from the perspective of the external user.
 I will be clarifying this a bit more later on with actual examples, but if you want to go deeper into this, otherwise read Nic Townsend's post about [Demystifying the Semantics of Publish and Subscribe](https://www.asyncapi.com/blog/publish-subscribe-semantics).